Droperidol Injection - Uses, Dose, Side effects, MOA, Brands

 Droperidol Dose in the treatment of Postoperative nausea and vomiting (PONV):

-• Further dose can be cautiously administered after at least 6 hours only if potential benefit is more than risks.
+• Additional doses can be administered cautiously after at least 6 hours, but only if the potential benefits outweigh the risks.

 Pregnancy Risk Factor: C